C8forT/ScrcpyWiFi/README.md

 Version 2 has been released.
 Use that.
 It is on the right under Releases.
 It adds functionality to close adb after scrcpy closes.
-Leaving adb open after the device disconnected causes system freezes in LMDE 7, which is based on Debian 13.
+Leaving adb open after the device disconnects causes system freezes in LMDE 7, which is based on Debian 13.
 It may be happening in other environments as well.